Discord has become extraordinarily popular as a chat app the last few years, and isn’t slowing down any time soon.

 Earning potential: 100% of donations

-If you don’t want to go through a donation link or lose 30% of your tips and money to Discord, you can use a bot like Donate Bot to encourage people to donate without losing much money.
+If you don’t want to go through a donation link or lose 30% of your tips to Discord, you can use a bot like Donate Bot instead.

-The most you may have taken out is a transaction percentage from PayPal, but even that is something that would be taken out when Discord sends your payments.
+The most you’ll have taken out is a transaction percentage from PayPal, but that’s mostly unavoidable regardless of the method.
 Users only have to type ‘/donate’ for this function to work.

 8. Host A Site Where You Sell Tutorials and Guides